skial/resolve/README.md

 # resolve

-An `abstract` type to help filter and select functions based on method signatures and naming schemes and metadata usage using regular expressions.
+An `abstract` type to help filter and select fields based on type signatures, naming schemes and metadata usage using regular expressions.

 ### Why tho?

-Resolve is more useful for when dealing with user provided types during macro generation. _If using resolve in other macros, it is recommended to use the `be.macros.Resolver` methods directly._
+Resolve is more useful for when dealing with user provided types during macro generation. _If using resolve in other macros, it is recommended to use the `be.resolve.macros.Resolver` methods directly._

 ### Type Support